TheAlgorithms/C/README.md

 * client.c
 * server.c

-First execute server.c in a terminal and then client.c in a diferrent terminal.
+First execute server.c in a terminal and then client.c in a different terminal.
 Enables communication between two terminals.